-Tatum Wheeler joined Ropes & Gray’s San Francisco office in 2021 and practices primarily in the private capital transactions group.
-She is actively involved in pro bono and the firm’s diversity activities, including the Women’s Forum.
+Tatum Wheeler joined Ropes & Gray's San Francisco office in 2021 and practices primarily in the private capital transactions and sports groups.
+Her practice focuses on private equity mergers and acquisitions and co-investments.
+Tatum also has experience with public company and health care transactions.
+She is actively involved in pro bono and the firm's diversity and inclusion activities, including as a leader for the Women's Forum and First Generational Professionals Group.